fugu-chop/launch_school/daily_logs/11_daily_log_jul2021.md

 180 minutes

 __*Thoughts*__<br/>
-I spent the morning writing out my thoery answers.
+I spent the morning writing out my theory answers.
 These aren't strictly required as part of assessment preparation, but are useful in gaining mastery over database foundations and are a worthwhile investment of time, I think.
 I spent the rest of the day working through the SQL exercises.

+##### 04/07/21 (Sun)
+__*Concepts covered*__<br/>
+- LS181 - Database Foundations
+  - Revision

+__*Time spent*__<br/>
+183 minutes

+__*Thoughts*__<br/>
+The speed of my theory answers is better, and I feel like I'm getting a much better grasp on the different theoretical concepts and how they fit in together with one another.
+The SQL syntax is also becoming more familiar.
+I feel as though I should be ready to take the assessment in a few days.